2017 Iranian presidential election: Voter demographics

+Conduct

-The election was kicked off at 8 a.m.
-(IRST) on Friday, 29 May 2017.
-It was held in domestic 63,429 polling stations, in addition to some 14,000 mobile ballot boxes.
+Voting started at 08:00 on Friday, 29 May 2017 and took place at 63,429 polling stations across Iran, as well as around 14,000 mobile ballot boxes.
 It involved around 1.5 million executive forces and monitors, 350,000 security forces, 70,000 inspectors, and around 100,000 representatives of local governors.

-After a “huge rush” of citizens to vote, the polling time was extended for several extra hours until midnight which is the latest possible time allowed by the law.
+After a "huge rush" of citizens to vote, the polling time was extended for several extra hours until midnight which is the latest possible time allowed by the law.

-Polling stations abroad

 Among the citizens eligible to vote in the election, about 2.5 million lived abroad and the elections were held in 103 countries, including the United States.

 Canada, which hosts at least 400,000 Iranians, does not have diplomatic relations with Iran, a situation which hindered participation of Iranian citizens.
 However, some traveled to the United States in order to vote.